The Clerk of the Circuit Court & Comptroller, St. Johns County is your public trustee,

 Prior to employment with the St. Johns County Clerk of the Circuit Court and Comptroller, Rundgren worked in technology roles within the public and private sector.
 His work experience includes: Information Technology Director for Putnam County Board of County Commissioners, Sr. Systems Administrator for JM Family Enterprises, Microsoft Engineer for StorComm, Systems Consultant for DataCom Consulting Services, and Technical Support Agent for America Online.

-Rundgren earned a bachelor’s degree in Information Technology from Western Governor’s University.
+Rundgren earned a bachelor’s degree in Information Technology and a master’s degree in Cybersecurity and Information Assurance from Western Governor’s University.

-Lisa L. Smith
+Lisa L. Motes

 Lisa Motes serves as the Chief Personnel Officer.
 In her role, she directs the day-to-day operations within the Human Resource department.
 She is responsible for the development of policies and procedures and ensures proper implementation across the organization.